tontoko/fast-playwright-skill/README.md

 # Fast Playwright Skill

-A Claude Code skill for fast, persistent, and token-optimized browser automation using Playwright.
+A cross-platform Agent Skill for fast, persistent, and token-optimized browser automation using Playwright.

+Compatible with [Agent Skills](https://agentskills.io) specification - works with Claude Code, Cursor, Codex CLI, Goose, and other supported agents.

 ## Features